- Ezra offers full-body scanning services at four NYC locations.

 Ezra has scanned over 1,500 people to date.
 Thirteen percent (13%) of people scanned have found potential cancer and 72% had clinically significant findings.1 We have detailed some of the significant findings by organ below.

-Ezra partner facilities in NYC offer radiology services like full-body MRIs, low-dose chest CTs, coronary calcium scoring, and 3D mammograms.
+Ezra partner facilities in NYC offer radiology services like full-body MRIs, low-dose chest CTs, and coronary calcium scoring.

 Booking your Ezra Full Body or Full Body Plus scan has never been easier.
 Just follow these three simple online steps.
 The entire process takes about five minutes.